 In the once and forever glory days of journalism, there will only be one King and that man is now dead.

 Khushwant Singh established his rule in the wild and wonderful days of the Illustrated Weekly of India of the 1970s, Mumbai.
+He wielded his pen with a yo-ho-ho and a bottle of Scotch and his unabashed love for beautiful women whom he drew to his side with a leer, but never more than that, for he was too much in love with life to let mere women take over his domain.
 His generosity was such that he made the careers and reputations of almost all the next generation of writers, artists, poets and people working in what eventually came to be called the media.

 To enter his den at the height of his fame was to be in the presence of the Shahenshah of Indian journalism.
+You might meet a dry as a wheat stalk Norman Borlaug, the daddy of the wheat revolution in the Punjab, along with Protima Bedi, then at her sensuous best and be swept into a talk about the Indian women and the benefits to them of the Green Revolution.
+Or it could be the Nawab of Pataudi looking dashing despite his glass eye.
 Everyone who walked into the den was transformed into someone clever and utterly fascinating just by being under the scrutiny of the Sardar with the wicked pen.

 Khushwant Singh, my parents recalled, was with his wife, Kawal Malik, and their two young children, while my younger sister and I made up the other two of the four Indian children on board.
 The others were all white Australians, since the Strathmore had been travelling from Australia and was staffed by brash young Australians.
 Before long Khushwant Singh realised that we were being discriminated against, being the only “Brownies”, and asked to sit separately at the dinner table and made to feel less than cherished!

 All those many years later when he heard the story, he roared with laughter and invited me to his editorial den for an assignment.
-Almost immediately, realising I was from the “Dark South” as he called it, he sent me on an assignment to cover a community that I had till then frankly never heard of: the Nattukottai Chettiars.
+I had been writing regularly for a Parsi magazine called Parsiana and he knew of it.
+But, almost immediately, realising I was from the “Dark South” as he called it, he sent me on an assignment to cover a community that I had till then frankly never heard of: the Nattukottai Chettiars.
 He had started what was then a path-breaking series of features with splendid photographs that showcased the fascinating variety of different communities, their culture, their history and the stories that made up the Indian masala box of individuals.
 In most cases, Khushwant Singh would get a member of the same community to explore these roots but such was his confidence in the abilities of every one of the persons he launched, he knew that I would have a wonderful time exploring the Chettiars in their habitat.
 And I did.

 He was a wonderful raconteur, a novelist of brilliance in the memorable Train to Pakistan, a poet who could quote from his favourite Urdu poets, but most memorably, a dear and wonderful human being.